Lorne, Scotland

-Lorne (or Lorn; Latharna) is an ancient province (medieval Latin: provincia) in the west of Scotland, which is now a district in the Argyll and Bute council area.
+Lorne (or Lorn; Latharna) is an ancient province in the west of Scotland, which is now a district in the Argyll and Bute council area.
 The district gives its name to the Lynn of Lorn National Scenic Area, one of forty such areas in Scotland, which have been defined so as to identify areas of exceptional scenery and to ensure its protection from inappropriate development.

 The national scenic areas cover 15,726 ha, of which 10,088 ha are marine seascape, and includes the whole of the island of Lismore, along with neighbouring areas on the mainland such as Benderloch and Port Appin, and the Shuna Island.

 The region may have given its name to the traditional Scottish breakfast dish Lorne sausage.

 Geography

 Lorn is bordered on the west by the Firth of Lorne, which separates it from Mull.
 The northern border is Glen Coe, and Rannoch Moor, which detach it from Lochaber, while on the east, the Bridge of Orchy hills, and Glen Orchy, separate it from Breadalbane.
 Running along the south eastern border, Loch Awe separates Lorn from Knapdale, and the rest of Argyll to the south.

 The north of Lorn is almost entirely dominated by Glen Etive, and its surrounding mountains.
 The south, by contrast, is mainly undulating boggy moorland, punctured by occasional lochs, and meandering burns.
 The two parts of Lorn are separated by the Pass of Brander, which forms the main transport corridor, aside from routes around Lorn's perimeter.

 Though it has only existed since the 19th century, Oban is the only large settlement in Lorn, and forms the modern district's capital.
 Once labelled the "Charing Cross of the Highlands" because of the range of steamer connections with the islands and Argyll coast, Oban is still a busy port for ferries, cruise liners, fishing boats and pleasure craft.